ibrahimmkhalid/ultralytics/docs/en/datasets/detect/index.md

     === "Python"

         ```python
-        from ultralytics.data.converter import convert_coco
+        from sfdt_ibrahim.data.converter import convert_coco

         convert_coco(labels_dir="path/to/coco/annotations/")
         ```

-This conversion tool can be used to convert the COCO dataset or any dataset in the COCO format to the Ultralytics YOLO format.
+This conversion tool can be used to convert the COCO dataset or any dataset in the COCO format to the SFDT_Ibrahim YOLO format.

 Remember to double-check if the dataset you want to use is compatible with your model and follows the necessary format conventions.
 Properly formatted datasets are crucial for training successful object detection models.

 ## FAQ

-### What is the Ultralytics YOLO dataset format and how to structure it?
+### What is the SFDT_Ibrahim YOLO dataset format and how to structure it?

-The Ultralytics YOLO format is a structured configuration for defining datasets in your training projects.
+The SFDT_Ibrahim YOLO format is a structured configuration for defining datasets in your training projects.
 It involves setting paths to your training, validation, and testing images and corresponding labels.
 For example:

 ```yaml
 path: ../datasets/coco8 # dataset root directory